 Describe the Organization's Program Activity:

-COMMUNITY-BUILDING: FRI IS A "BACKBONE" ORGANIZATION WHOSE KEY PROGRAM IS COMMUNITY-BUILDING.
-WE PROVIDE ONGOING SUPPORT BY GUIDING VISION AND STRATEGY, RAISING FUNDS, CONVENING MEETINGS, SUPPORTING ALIGNED ACTIVITIES, ESTABLISHING SHARED MEASUREMENTS, BUILDING PUBLIC GOODWILL, COMMUNICATING OPPORTUNITIES AND RESULTS TO CONSTITUENTS, ADVANCING POLICY, AND MOBILIZING RESOURCES.
-THESE SERVICES ARE HELPING OUR AREA NONPROFITS MAKE A POSITIVE "COLLECTIVE IMPACT".
+COMMUNITY BUILDING: FRI IS A BACKBONE PARTICIPATORY ORGANIZATION WHOSE KEY PROGRAMS INCLUDE COMMUNITY-BUILDING AND COALITION PROJECTS.
+WE PROVIDE ONGOING SUPPORT BY GUIDING VISION AND STRATEGY, RAISING FUNDS, CONVENING MEETINGS, SUPPORTING ALIGNED ACTIVITIES, ESTABLISHING SHARED MEASUREMENTS, BUILDING PUBLIC GOODWILL AND TRUST, COMMUNICATING OPPORTUNITIES AND RESULT TO CONSTITUENTS, ADVANCING POLICY, AND MOBILIZING RESOURCES.
+THESE SERVICES ARE HELPING OUR AREA NONPROFIT PARTNERS MAKE A POSITIVE "COLLECTIVE IMPACT."
 FRI WORKS BEHIND THE SCENES TO ENSURE OUR PARTNERS ARE SUCCESSFUL IN FULFILLING THEIR MISSIONS.
 OUR CORE STRENGTH IS IDENTIFYING AND BUILDING CIVIC LEADERS.
 WE IDENTIFY, TRAIN, AND COACH THEM SO THEY CAN WORK COLLABORATIVELY WITH THEIR VOLUNTEERS TO SOLVE THEIR OWN PROBLEMS.

-FINANCIAL SERVICES/EDUCATION: FOR THE PAST 16 YEARS FRI HAS PROVIDED SUPPORT FOR THE VOLUNTEER INCOME TAX ASSISTANCE AND FINANCIAL EDUCATION LITERACY PROGRAMS TO OVER 16,000 INDIVIDUALS AND FAMILIES AND HAVE KEPT MORE THAN $28,000,000 IN TAX REFUNDS IN THE COMMUNITY.
-OVER 60% OF OUR FAMILIES ARE HISPANIC.
-IN 2021, WE PREPARED 1,020 TAX RETURNS, PROVIDED $1,801,357 IN REFUNDS TO THE TAXPAYERS, AND OUR VOLUNTEERS PROVIDED OVER 236 HOURS OF FINANCIAL EDUCATION AND LITERACY IN THE PROCESS.
+FINANCIAL SERVICES/EDUCATION: FINANCIAL SERVICES/EDUCATION: FOR THE PAST 18 YEARS FRI HAS PROVIDED SUPPORT FOR THE VOLUNTEER INCOME TAX ASSISTANCE (VITA) AND FINANCIAL EDUCATION LITERACY PROGRAMS TO OVER 17,000 INDIVIDUALS AND FAMILIES AND HAVE KEPT MORE THAN $29,000,000 IN TAX REFUNDS TO BE SPENT IN OUR COMMUNITY.
+OVER 50% OF OUR FAMILIES ARE HISPANIC.
+IN 2023 WE PREPARED 980 FREE TAX RETURNS, PROVIDED $1,335,831 IN REFUNDS TO THE TAXPAYERS, WE SAVED THE TAXPAYERS $286,244 IN TAX PREPARATION FEES AND PROVIDED 245 HOURS OF FINANCIAL EDUCATION AND LITERACY IN THE PROCESS.

 Name (title) | Role | Hours | Compensation |